divyanshddn146/C-Language/LET US C/Chapter 3/Question 5/README.md

 ### PROBLEM STATEMENT

-To input the length and breath of rectangle WAP to find whether the area of rectangle is greater than its perimeter.
+Q. To input the length and breath of rectangle WAP to find whether the area of rectangle is greater than its perimeter.